 Bending Strength Measurements

-Prior to the bending strength measurements, obtain a sample of at least 25 riffled catalyst extrudates and perform the appropriate thermal pretreatment.
-When ready to perform the measurements, turn on and calibrate the bending test frame.
+Prior to the bending strength measurements, obtain at least 30 catalyst extrudates by riffling of the catalyst sample of interest that has been appropriately thermally pretreated When ready to perform the measurements, turn on and calibrate the bending test frame.
 (TEXT: See text for details.)

 Attach a 10 N load cell to the bending test frame.
 Select an anvil speed of 0.0035 mm/s with a 5-mm support span.
 Choose ‘Modulus of Rupture’ and ‘Maximum force’ in the Results tab.